 8. Double click on it and change the value from 0 to 1.

 9. Close the Registry Editor and restart your PC.

 You have now permanently disabled the Windows 10/Windows 11 ability to perform automatic updates.
+Also, you can avtivate Windows 10 free – Read More.
 The Check for updates option in the Windows update settings will still be available.

 How to Disable Automatic Updates in Windows 11 and Windows 10 via Group Policy